amd/ryzen-ai-documentation/docs/getstartex.rst

 The C++ source files, CMake list files and related artifacts are provided in the ``cpp/resnet_cifar/*`` folder.
 The source file ``cpp/resnet_cifar/resnet_cifar.cpp`` takes 10 images from the CIFAR-10 test set, converts them to .png format, preprocesses them, and performs model inference.
 The example has onnxruntime dependencies, that are provided in ``%RYZEN_AI_INSTALLATION_PATH%/onnxruntime/*``.

 Run the following command to build the resnet example.
-Assign ``-DOpenCV_DIR`` to the OpenCV installation directory.
+Assign ``-DOpenCV_DIR`` to the OpenCV build directory.

 .. code-block:: bash